This document describes the URL coventions used when hosting all model types on

 |TensorFlow (SavedModel, TF1 Hub format)||https://tfhub.dev/google/spice/2||.tar.gz||?tf-hub-format=compressed||https://tfhub.dev/google/spice/2?tf-hub-format=compressed|

 Additionally, some models also are hosted in a format that can be read directly from remote storage without being downloaded.
-This is especially useful if there is no local storage available, such as running a TF.js model in the browser.
+This is especially useful if there is no local storage available, such as running a TF.js model in the browser or loading a SavedModel on Colab.
 Be conscious that reading models that are hosted remotely without being downloaded locally may increase latency.

 tensorflow_hub library protocol